jorgel272/hardened-google-cloud-compute-engine-vm/README.md

 # Deploy Google Cloud Compute Engine with hardened Security
 Deploy a hardened Compute Engine instance on Google Cloud with security in mind and using Terraform for deployment.
-The Terraform script has been set up to be deployed on its own, meaning an empty Google Cloud project.
+The Terraform script has been set up to be deployed on its own, meaning in an empty Google Cloud project.

 The direct-attached static IPv4 address is for testing purposes.
 It's recommended not to expose Compute Engine instances directly to the internet but to place them behind a load balancer.